syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% highlight c# tabtitle="ASP.NET Core" %}

-//Creates a new PDF document
+//Create a new PDF document.

 PdfDocument document = new PdfDocument();

-//Adds a new page
+//Add a new page.

 PdfPageBase page = document.Pages.Add();

 PdfGraphics graphics = page.Graphics;

-//Creates a certificate instance from PFX file with private key
+//Create a certificate instance from a PFX file with a private key.

 FileStream certificateStream = new FileStream("PDF.pfx", FileMode.Open, FileAccess.Read);

 PdfCertificate pdfCert = new PdfCertificate(certificateStream, "password123");

-//Creates a digital signature
+//Create a digital signature.

 PdfSignature signature = new PdfSignature(document, page, pdfCert, "Signature");

-//Sets an image for signature field
+//Set an image for signature field.

 FileStream imageStream = new FileStream("signature.jpg", FileMode.Open, FileAccess.Read);

-//Sets an image for signature field
+//Set an image for signature field.

 PdfBitmap signatureImage = new PdfBitmap(imageStream);

-//Sets signature information
+//Set the signature information.

 signature.Bounds = new RectangleF(new PointF(0, 0), signatureImage.PhysicalDimension);